-a.
-Intervention: Includes both physical procedures by which data are gathered (e.g.,

-- venipuncture) and manipulations of the subjects' environment that are performed for research purposes. - b.
+- a.
+Intervention: Includes both physical procedures by which data are gathered (e.g., venipuncture) and manipulations of the subjects' environment that are performed for research purposes. - b.
 Interaction: Includes communication or interpersonal contact with a subject or their private identifiable information. - c.
 Private Information: Includes information about behavior that occurs in a setting in which an individual can reasonably expect that no observation or recording is taking place.
 It includes information, which has been provided for specific purposes by an individual, and the individual can reasonably expect will not be made public (e.g., a medical record).
 Private information must be individually identifiable to be considered information to constitute research involving human subjects.
-This may include identifiable private information obtained from a primary subject about a third party. - d.
-Test article: Any drug (including a biological product for human use), medical device for human use, human food additive, color additive, electronic product, or any other article subject to FDA regulation.
+This may include identifiable private information obtained from a primary subject about a third party.